 Many writers want to know how to write a nonfiction query letter for children’s books.
-Now, a non-fiction query isn’t entirely different from a fiction one, but there are some nuances.
+Now, a nonfiction query isn’t entirely different from a fiction one, but there are some nuances.
 First of all, I have to make the distinction between a nonfiction picture book and nonfiction for older readers.
 With a nonfiction picture book, you want to have the full text complete.
-With non-fiction for older readers, you are most likely pitching with a proposal (there are many excellent books on writing non-fiction book proposals, like HOW TO WRITE A BOOK PROPOSAL by Michael Larsen from Writer’s Digest Books, or The Weekend Book Proposal by Ryan Van Cleave, so, trust me, you really don’t need to hear my thoughts on it).
+With nonfiction for older readers, you are most likely pitching with a proposal (there are many excellent books on writing nonfiction book proposals, like How to Write a Book Proposal by Jody Rein and Michael Larsen from Writer’s Digest Books, or The Weekend Book Proposal by Ryan Van Cleave, so, trust me, you really don’t need to hear my thoughts on it).

 In your query, you also have a different objective.
 With a fiction query, I want you to make me care about your characters and your story.
 With a nonfiction query, I want to know three things:

 - What’s cool, different, interesting, or unexpected about your idea?

 - Why are you the one to write this book?

 - Why does this book on this topic need to be published now?